 Light has come into the world, but men loved darkness instead of light because their deeds were evil.
 Everyone who does evil hates the light, and will not come into the light for fear that his deeds will be exposed.
 (John 3:19-20)

 Acceptance of the Supernatural

-Central to Satan’s goals is the widespread acceptance of the supernatural, including the occult, on the part of North Americans, accompanied by a great revival of spiritism all over the world.
+Central to Satan’s goals is the widespread acceptance of the supernatural, including the occult accompanied by a great revival of spiritism all over the world.

 Over the last 30 or so years, the occult has moved into the mainstream of America – in television, movies, magazines, business, and various aspects of daily life.
 Movies, books, magazines and encyclopedias of the supernatural have abounded.
 Turn on your TV and hear from the ever-present “Psychic Friends” hotline, or see lead characters in TV shows meet their “spirit guide.”
 Entire bookstores devoted to the occult have become common.
 Universities regularly offer courses on witchcraft and magic – usually the so-called “white” variety.
 Myriads of mystical Eastern religions, bizarre and often demonic, have invaded North America and found in most cases an amazing responsiveness.

 Satanism is increasing across the world and across our nation.

 The facade hiding satanism in plain sight began to be exposed recently in what’s been called PizzaGate.
 While the mainstream media kept their viewers distracted on a “gun” issue (a man from North Carolina traveled to Comet Ping Pong and fired a rifle inside the restaurant), they did all they could to NOT report on the satanic pedophilia connections and to cover-up the terror done to children.